 SecureStream works like this: the operator in the control room selects which sources need to be shared and puts these in a SecureStream Channel.
 This can be video, data, images, or a combination; whatever is needed.
 This Channel is then accessible by the other party using a standard browser interface.
 In other words, any device with an internet connection can access this – in case he or she has the necessary permissions, of course.
 This includes operators working at home, third party experts, or field staff.

 Very important in this is the way this information is shared.
 SecureStream does not stream the actual data, but a video stream containing the necessary information.
 This means that the outside users don’t have access to the data itself.
 In other words, only pixels are shared, no data.
 This makes it impossible for hackers to gain access to the secure network.
 The video stream itself is extremely performant, providing high resolution images on which all details are clearly visible.

 SecureStream can be a great help to keep the control room functional when access is limited.
 An operator in the control room can for example assemble SecureStream Channels which are then shared with colleagues working from home.
 This gives everybody the needed situational awareness, in real-time, without any health issues.

-An example of a SecureStream Channel can be found using the image on the left (click or scan).
+An example of a SecureStream Channel can be found using the image above (click or scan).
 This gives you an impression of the user-friendliness of the system, and the potential it has for your organization.
 Also remote experts can tap into this channel if they have the right permissions, for additional advice.

 Visit the SecureStream product page by clicking here.